dakom/libhdate-go/README.md

 ## Usage

 In general, use HDateExtended{}, run Calculate() and then grab properties or generated strings from there.
-See extra.go and the bottom half of julien.go for the available properties/methods.
+See extra.go and the bottom half of julian.go for the available properties/methods.
 Here's an example:

 ```
 package main